msantosfelipe/msantosfelipe/README.md

 ### Hi there 👋

+- 🔭 I work with Java, Angular and sometimes Go and Python

+- 🌱 I’m currently learning about AWS and IoT (I'm building some Alexa applications)

 <!--
 **msantosfelipe/msantosfelipe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.